 If asked, bring X-rays, MRIs, or other tests with you on the day of the block.

-To help you relax, your health care provider may give you medication through an IV line.
+To help you relax, your healthcare provider may give you medicine through an IV line.
 You will lie on an exam table on your stomach, back, or side.
 This depends on where you will be injected.
 During your block:

 The skin over the injection site is cleaned.
-A local anesthetic (pain medication) numbs the skin.
+A pain medicine (local anesthetic) numbs the skin.

-Fluoroscopy (X-ray imaging) may be used to help your doctor see where the medication goes.
-A contrast “dye” may be added to the medication to help get a better image.
+X-ray imaging (fluoroscopy) may be used to help your doctor see where the medicine goes.
+A contrast “dye” may be added to the medicine to help get a better image.

 1 to 2weeks apart.